unicef/rhizome/docs/api.rst

   }

-``/api/v2/region_permission/``
+``/api/v2/location_permission/``
 ++++++++++++++++++++++++++++++

-This endpoint tells which regions a user has access to read or write to.
+This endpoint tells which locations a user has access to read or write to.
-If you want only the regions that a user can WRITE to pass the read_write=w parameter.
-By default, this endpoint retreives the regions that a user can read.
+If you want only the locations that a user can WRITE to pass the read_write=w parameter.
+By default, this endpoint retreives the locations that a user can read.

 .. code-block:: json